Reconciling Your Lab's Chemical Inventory Drift

 Chemical inventories that are reconciled on a monthly or quarterly basis will have higher accuracy outputs on average than the annual audits.
 If you are looking to pull accurate reports on a regular schedule, this method would accomplish just that.
 When you go through every location and log every bottle, you will have the clearest picture of what is currently on hand and where to find it.
 This makes for stellar reporting and very happy lab users.
-Scientists will spend less time looking for or ordering unnecessary chemicals, and more time doing the important work (refer to reconciliation graph for method comparison).
+Scientists will spend less time looking for or ordering unnecessary chemicals and doing lab management, and more time doing the important work (refer to reconciliation graph for method comparison).

 The cost of running a regular program will vary depending on how well the program is maintained day-to-day.
 You can expect the overall cost for running regular monthly audits to be higher than an annual method.
-However, you can count on less time being spent on future inventory audits due to a well-maintained inventory especially if a consistent project manager and team are kept in place.
+However, you can count on less time being spent on future inventory audits and lab management due to a well-maintained inventory especially if a consistent project manager and team are kept in place.